All Episodes

 John Kennedy was a war hero.

-He was a uh uh adamant, ardent anti-communist.
+He was an adamant, ardent anti-communist.

-The liberal wing of the Democratic Party, Eleanor Roosevelt, Theodore uh uh uh Harry Truman, uh Chester Bowles, they didn't like Donald, they didn't like uh John Kennedy, they didn't trust him because he was an ardent patriot and anti-communist and a Cold Warrior who had a skeptical view of communism to say the least.
+They didn't trust him because he was an ardent patriot and anti-communist and a Cold Warrior who had a skeptical view of communism, to say the least.

 So the difference between the parties was not that great.

-The idea that it's a civil rights party.
+The Democratic Party continued to drag its feet on civil rights, the idea that it's a civil rights party.

 John Kennedy voted against the 1958 Civil Rights Act, in essence, voting to send it to a committee headed by Senator Sam Irvin, where it would die.

-True liberals voted to send the Civil Rights Act to the full floor of the Senate, where ultimately Vice President Richard Nixon rounded up the votes to make it law, and could not have done so without working closely with Dr. Martin Luther King.
+True liberals voted to send the Civil Rights Act to the full floor of the Senate, where ultimately, Vice President Richard Nixon rounded up the votes to make it law and could not have done so without working closely with Dr. Martin Luther King.

 The Republicans wanted to tax less and spend less.